 Forests, which make up nearly 50 percent of the Northwest landscape, have experienced a surge in wildfires in recent years partly due to the climate crisis.
 Oregon and Washington had their most severe wildfire season in 2015 when more than 3,800 fires burned more than 1,600,000 acres.

 Why the jump in wildfires that year?
 The first six months of 2015 were the warmest Oregon and Washington witnessed since record keeping began.
 There was also less precipitation, which led to poor snowpack and reduced streamflow throughout the winter and spring seasons.
 These dry changes made it more likely for forests to catch fire when lightning struck – which it did, 51,019 times between June 1 and September 15, 2015.

 This map displays the projected increase in forests area burned from a 2.2-degree Fahrenheit warming in average temperature.

 If the Pacific Northwest is going to meet the challenge of the climate crisis, citizens, business leaders, communities, and local and federal governments will need to work together to cut emissions and accelerate the shift to clean energy.

 Whether you live in the Pacific Northwest or anywhere else, apply and you could work with former US Vice President Al Gore and renowned climate scientists and communicators to learn about what’s happening to our planet and how you can use digital tools, powerful storytelling, and personal outreach to build real momentum for solutions and inspire communities to act.

 We don't have time to waste.
 With the crisis transforming our planet more and more every day, we've got to fight like our world depends on it.
-Apply now to join us in Washington and make a difference when it matters.
+Learn about becoming a Climate Reality Leader and make a difference when it matters.